Nat-Lab/cn-routefeed/README.md

 cn-routefeed: China Routefeed
 ---

-`cn-routefeed` is a BGP speaker that feeds peer all China IPv4 delegations.
+`cn-routefeed` is a BGP speaker that feeds all China IPv4 delegations to peer.
 The delegation information is fetched from APNIC (from <http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest>). `cn-routefeed` might be useful if you are trying to set up special routing for IPv4 routes that are based in China.

 If APNIC changed the URL of delegation information file in the future, you could change that URL on line 5 of `fetcher.cc`.